36-Year-Old Catcher – Free Agent

 A.J.
 Ellis Contract Information:

-Signed a one-year $4.5 million deal with the Dodgers in December 2015.
+Signed a one-year, $2.5 million deal with the Marlins in December of 2016.

 To instantly reveal our fantasy analysis of every player – including A.J.
 Ellis – simply subscribe now.

 |Preseason||Subscribe now to see our 2017 projections for A.J.
 Ellis||3-Year Averages||73||251||211||18||44||12||8||0||4||22||0||0||34||42||3||1||2||.209||.323||.303||.626|

 |Career (View All)||606||2,120||1,797||175||425||120||74||3||43||214||2||4||254||377||26||16||27||.237||.337||.353||.690|

 A.J.
 Ellis Split Stats (View Full Split Stats)

 |Preseason||Subscribe now to see our 2017 projections for A.J.
 Ellis||3-Year Averages||251||211||13.5%||16.7%||0.81||80%||.241||.094|